KEINOS/Dockerfile_of_Speaker-Test-for-MacHost/README.md

 ## Requirements

-- `pulseaudio` must be installed on your maOS host.
+- `pulseaudio` must be installed on your macOS host.
 Using [Homebrew](https://brew.sh/) is the easiest way.

     ```shellsession
     $ # Install pulseaudio